benbristow/genny/README.md

 A static site generator built with .NET that transforms your HTML pages and assets into a production-ready website.

+For people that want to generate websites and don't want a headache of configuring a complex static site generator.
+Plays nicely with JavaScript asset management tools like Vite/Parcel/Webpack if that's what you want.

 ## Features

 - 🚀 **Simple and Fast** - Build static sites quickly with minimal configuration